-- (a) an enterprise; - (b) shares, stock, and other forms of equity participation in an enterprise; - (c) bonds, debentures, other debt instruments, and loans;^{7 8} - (d) futures, options, and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts; - (f) intellectual property rights; - (g) licenses, authorizations, permits, and similar rights conferred pursuant to domestic law; 9 10 and
+- (a) an enterprise; - (b) shares, stock, and other forms of equity participation in an enterprise; - (c) bonds, debentures, other debt instruments, and loans; 10 - (d) futures, options, and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts: - (f) intellectual property rights; - (g) licenses, authorizations, permits, and similar rights conferred pursuant to domestic law: 11 12 and - (h) other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges.
+13

-7 Some forms of debt, such as bonds, debentures, and long-term notes, are more likely to have the characteristics of an investment, while other forms of debt are less likely to have such characteristics.
+10 Some forms of debt, such as bonds, debentures, and long-term notes, are more likely to have the characteristics of an investment, while other forms of debt are less likely to have such characteristics.